The transformation of IT support: helping people to help themselves

 It’s important to harness this to spread the message about your new style of Service Desk, encouraging employees to stop picking up the phone every time they have an issue.

 The fact is: IT guys aren’t here to fix tickets anymore.
-We’re here to improve an organisation’s performance.
+We’re here to improve an organization’s performance.

 And you do that by empowering people to help themselves.